Clovis Unified School District

 Clovis Unified School District is a public school system located in Clovis, California, with its headquarters located at 1450, Herndon Avenue, Clovis.
-Its 43 schools serve a student population of nearly 40,000 students in a geographic area covering about 198 sqmi.
+Its 49 schools serve a student population of nearly 43,000 students in a geographic area covering about 198 sqmi.
 The district includes almost all of the City of Clovis along with a portion of the City of Fresno, extending to the community of Friant and some of unincorporated eastern Fresno County.

-There is talk of making a Clovis South High school, but this has not been officially confirmed.
+A new educational center has broken ground in October, 2023.
+It will include three new schools: Clovis South High School, Phillip V. Sanchez Intermediate, and an unnamed elementary school.
+The new educational center will have a phased opening starting in Fall 2025.

 It is one of the few non-union school districts in California, unlike the nearby Sanger and Fresno school districts.

-The elementary schools that make up this district include: Century Elementary, Cole Elementary, Dry Creek Elementary, Garfield Elementary, Tarpey Elementary, Woods Elementary and many more.

-The middle schools that make up this district include: Clark Intermediate, Kastner Intermediate, Granite Ridge Intermediate, Reyburn Intermediate and Alta Sierra Intermediate.